 Length: Year Class - May be repeated for credit Graduation: Fulfills VAPA ("f") requirement for UC/CSU Description: Ukulele will provide instruction for students around the history, technique, and ensemble playing.
-The course will be split into several units that cover various aspects of understanding the instrument and the music that can be created with the Ukulele.
-Students will be led through a routine of understanding the instrument and the music that can be created with the Ukulele.
+The course will be split into several units that cover various aspects of will be split into several units that cover various aspects of understanding the instrument and the music that can be created with the Ukulele.
 Students will be led through a routine of tuning their ukuleles, warming-up, group instruction, and independent group practicing and playing.
 Students will also learn basic maintenance of the instrument and how to change strings, clean the ukulele's surface, clean strings, and maintain tuning.
 This course will also provide an opportunity to learn to read music while playing both chords and melodies.